mudkipdev/beta-wiki/networking/login-flow.md

 This is followed by a bunch of [Pre-Chunk](packets/050-pre-chunk.md) packets to load the chunks, and [Chunk](packets/051-chunk.md) packets which contain the actual chunk data.

-# Minimal Login
+## Minimal Login
-The bare minimum to join a Server with a Notchian Client is:
+The bare minimum to join a Server with a vanilla client is:
 - `C->S` Handshake
 - `S->C` Handshake
 - `C->S` Login